SoonerLisa/python-challenge/README.md

 Similar to the first part, the finalized script presents the analysis in the terminal and exports the results to a text file.
 The accuracy of the data was not tested, and the task aimed to provide practice and valuable coding experience for future analysis assignments.

 The dataset included 'Ballot ID', 'County', and 'Candidate' (name).
 To enhance the analysis, additional data points could be considered to compare the prediction versus the actual outcome of the vote count and the distribution of votes across demographics or regions to reveal patterns and trends.

+No license required as all resources were those of BCS.